 Breakfast that tastes like brownie batter!
 Chocolate overnight oats topped with walnuts, chocolate chips and a peanut butter drizzle.
 They look and taste so decadent you won’t even realize you’re eating healthy.

-- Add oats, protein powder, almond milk, cocoa powder, vanilla and maple syrup into a bowl or jar.
+Add oats, protein powder, almond milk, cocoa powder, maple syrup, vanilla and sea salt into a bowl or jar.
 Stir well to combine, until all the protein powder has dissolved.
 Seal container with a lid and place in the fridge overnight.

 If you want to keep this recipe gluten-free and vegan, be sure to get gluten-free oats, vegan protein powder and vegan chocolate chips.